 - According to CWUR World University Rankings 2020-21 data, UNIVR ranked 515th

-- According to Times Higher Education (THE) Young University Rankings 2020, it was chosen 93rd.
+- According to Times Higher Education (THE) Young University Rankings 2020, University hold 93rd place.

 - In ARWU Ranking of World Universities 2020, it was among the top 600.

-- According to the QS World University Rankings by Subject 2020, it has managed to stand out in some departments.
+- According to the QS World University Rankings by Subject of 2020, University of Verona has managed to stand out in some departments.
 These are: 251-300 in Modern Languages, 301-350 in Medicine, 394th in Life Sciences and Medicine, 401-450 in Computer Science and Information System, and among the top 500 universities in Biological Systems. .

 Some of the famous people who have graduated from the University of Verona include: